suissa/Ebooks/JS Funcional/Map/README.md

 ### [Functor](https://github.com/Webschool-io/workshop-js-funcional-free#functor)

-> A Functor is a function, given a value and a function, unwraps the values to get to its inner value(s), calls the given function with the
+> A Functor is a function, given a value and a function, unwraps the values to get to its inner value(s),
-> inner value(s), wraps the returned values in a new structure, and returns the new structure.
+> calls the given function with the inner value(s), wraps the returned values in a new structure, and
+> returns the new structure.

 Vamos entender parte por parte:

 - *Functor* é uma função que irá receber um valor e uma função;
-- Desencapsula[?] os valores para chegar a seu(s) valor(es) interno(s);
+- Desencapsula os valores para chegar a seu(s) valor(es) interno(s);
 - Chama a função repassada com o(s) valor(es) interno(s);
 - Encapsula os valores devolvidos em uma nova estrutura;
 - e retorna a nova estrutura.